The Top 5 Hair Loss Issues

-The diagnosis can usually be made by a dermatologist.
-Although having a family history with hair loss issues is a clear sign of this type of hair loss.
-The difficulty lies in the fact that androgenetic alopecia cannot be undone and will require surgery.
+The diagnosis can usually be made by a dermatologist although having a family history with hair loss issues is a clear sign of this type of hair loss.
+The difficulty in finding treatment lies in the fact that hair loss from androgenetic alopecia cannot be recovered and will require surgery for a permanent solution.

-Both an overactive or underactive thyroid gland can lead to baldness.
-Almost every second a patient is affected, although it is more common amongst women.
+Both an overactive and underactive thyroid gland can lead to baldness.
+Almost every second patient is affected, although it is more common amongst women.
 The hormones produced by the thyroid affect hair production enormously.

-By all means if the thyroid gland produces too many hormones, the hair will initially grow stronger.
-Unfortunately it also breaks down very quickly and becomes thinner and finer.
+Although if the thyroid gland produces too many hormones the hair will initially grow stronger unfortunately it also breaks down very quickly and becomes thinner and finer.

-Contrarily an underactive thyroid, as in hashimoto’s disease, will lead to baldness issues.
-Thyroid disorders must be diagnosed by the family doctor or a specialists.
-Treatments using medication, like levothyroxine, in order to control the disorder can usually bring good results.
+On the other hand an underactive thyroid, as in Hashimoto’s disease, will directly lead to baldness issues.
+Thyroid disorders must be diagnosed by a family doctor or a specialist.
+Treatments using medication, like levothyroxine, in order to control the disorder can usually bring about positive results.

-Nevertheless it is important to get an early diagnose for a thyroid disorder.
+Nevertheless it is important to get an early diagnosis for a thyroid disorder.
 Especially since the hair roots can be permanently damaged if this medical condition is not treated in due time.

-Many medications and therapies unfortunately have side effects that can lead to baldness.
+Many medications unfortunately have side effects that can lead to baldness.
 This does not mean that everyone is affected by those, but issues do occur.